Are trials safe?

 Once the trial has been approved, we advertise details in the newspapers and on websites.
 We also inform volunteers who call us or who register through our website of the trial details.

-Read FAQs for more information.
+Read our Clinical Frequently Asked Questions (FAQs) for more information.